jack2019-cb/chronos/client/__tests__/themeGeneration.integration.test.md

 - Tests real substance: theme generation and application.
 - Isolates only true external dependencies (AI APIs).
 - Runs quickly and deterministically.

+---

+**Test & Documentation Review Note**

+> ⚠️ Reviewed: As of 2025-07-14, this test and its feature are pending implementation.
+Full review and approval will be required once the theme generation flow is available.
+This note is invalidated if the documentation or implementation changes.